aplteam/Tester2/README.md

   If all test functions of a certain group share the same requirement use [Initialisation for groups](#initialisation-for-groups).

 * Avoid a test case relying on changes made by an earlier test case.
-This can be a tempting thing to do, but you will almost certainly regret this later.
+This can be a tempting thing to do, but you will almost certainly regret it later.

 * Notice that the DRY principle (don't repeat yourself) can and should be ignored when it comes to test cases: any test case should read from top to bottom like an independent story that can be understood by itself.

 * It might be a good idea for _all_ test functions to tidy up first, just in case this test case has failed earlier and left some debris behind.

-* It's probably a good idea to implement for every fixed bug a separate test case, for bugs tend to make comebacks all the time, and such a test case would discover such a comeback.
+* It's common practice to implement a test case for every bug, for bugs tend to make comebacks all the time, therefore such tests would prevent the comeback.